Scratchbuilding Fireball XL5 from Gerry Anderson's classic 60s TV show

 At this stage I decided to use this pattern as my finished model, as I had no intention of building any duplicates.
 I was however worried that the join between the plastic centre hull and the front filler section might begin to reveal itself in later years, and crack the paint finish, as the two different materials reacted to temperature changes.
 To combat this the thick straight-cut plastic tube edge was chamfered on the inner edge so that the filler doesn't just butt up against it, but actually blends in creating a stronger connection.

-The rear section and wings
+The rear section and

-was the correct shape.
+by chance was the correct shape.

 The main engine was cast out of a P38 filler/resin mixture from a plaster mould taken from a master made from Plasticard, filler and modified kit parts.
 The exhaust tube was then hollowed out and a cone shaped insert fitted.

 The six small rocket engines that surround the main engine were now made.
 Here I used a kit part (half a missile body) and added a contoured tip.
 This shape was vac-formed in thin Plasticard a couple of times.
 While the part was still in the plastic moulding I used a biro to draw around it's edge leaving a mark on the plastic.
 Then it was removed, the plastic waxed and then P38 filler was smeared inside.
 Ten minutes later I pulled the casting out complete with a copy of the biro line around it, indicating the level I had to sand it down to